fangfufu/httpdirfs/README.md

 There is support for Airsonic / Subsonic server.
 This allows you to mount a remote music collection locally.

+If you only want to access a single file, there is also a simplified Single File Mode.
+This can be especially useful if the web server does not present a HTTP directory listing.

 ## Installation
 Please note if you install HTTDirFS from a repository, it can be outdated.
 ### Debian 11 "Bullseye"